Are Eggo Waffles Healthy? Here Is The Answer

 What are Eggo waffles made up of?

-However, some of the common ingredients that you may find across each flavor include:
+Some of the other common ingredients that you may find include:

 • Leavening agent(baking soda, sodium aluminum phosphate, monocalcium phosphate)